Non-Apparent Disabilities

 CSULB is Embracing the Sunflower as a Symbol of Non-Apparent Disabilities on Campus.

+Disability is diverse and a natural part of the human experience.
+Disability is not a bad word.
+How an individual identifies can vary as language evolves in our lifetimes.
 If you see a student wearing a sunflower or any Elbee and the Sunflower merchandise, know they may be a person with a non-apparent disability and may need additional support or they may be sharing their allyship of individuals with non-apparent disabilities.

 The sunflower has become a symbol for people with non-apparent disabilities.
 Many European airports have adopted the use of a green lanyard with sunflowers as a symbol to airport staff to signify a person with a non-apparent disability.
 You can read more about this on the BBC’s digital platform The Social.
-Wearing the sunflower as a symbol of a non-apparent disability also allows people with a non-apparent disability to disclose that they have a non-apparent disability without having to disclose the specific disability
+Wearing the sunflower as a symbol of a non-apparent disability also allows people with a non-apparent disability to disclose that they have a non-apparent disability without having to disclose the specific disability.

 • Alzheimer’s